 SOAR students behave in a civil, mature, and ethical manner.
-Classroom/campus behaviors and dress should be consistent with the SOAR Behavioral Expectations and all AVC, AVUHSD, and SOAR rules (see AVUHSD Dress Code Policy in the SOAR Student Handbook for more details).
+Classroom/campus behaviors and dress should be consistent with the SOAR Behavioral Expectations and all AVC, AVUHSD, and SOAR rules (see the dress code policy in the SOAR Student Handbook for more details).